sidharth2189/CarND-Extended-Kalman-Filter-Project/README.md

 In the simulator, one can find Data Set 1 which is above referred data set.
 Data set 2 is also included which is a reversed version of Data set 1.
 Also the second data set starts with a radar measurement where as the first data set starts with a lidar measurement.

 The simulator is used to project estimation along side the sensor measurements and simulatneously displays the RMSE.
+Snapshots from the simulation are dipslayed in the images below.
 The Lidar measurement are red circles, the radar measurement are blue circles with an arrow pointing in the direction of the observed angle and the estimation markers are the green triangles.

 Using just the Radar measurement data for estimation, the RMSE and estimation path observed can be seen in the image below.
 The specified RMSE tolerance is not met.
+The Lidar measurement can also be seen in the image but the information has not been used to update the state.

 ![alt text][image1]

 Using just the Lidar measurement data for estimation, the RMSE and estimation path observed can be seen in the image below.
 It may be noted that the RMSE is more for estimation using Radar than Lidar perhaps owing to low spatial resolution of Radar data.
 The specified RMSE tolerance is not met.
+The Radar measurement can also be seen in the image but the information has not been used to update the state.

 ![alt text][image2]